 This space is a tribute to the area’s vibrant and culturally diverse history.
-Informed by the past, the mosaic, ceramic bench medallions and traditional plaza tiles provide a connection from what was, to an enduring promise by the City of Tampa for an open and inviting public space, sports, recreation and entertainment. www.jovischnell.com
+Informed by the past, the mosaic, ceramic bench medallions, and traditional plaza tiles provide a connection from what was, an enduring promise by the City of Tampa for an open and inviting public space, sports, recreation, and entertainment. www.jovischnell.com

 The Cement Tile

-Colorful, encaustic cement tiles were introduced to Tampa Bay by Spanish speaking immigrant artisans and our neighbors to the south.
+Colorful, encaustic cement tiles were introduced to Tampa Bay by Spanish-speaking immigrant artisans and our neighbors to the south.
 The plaza tiles recall the typical design patterns found in the area and are directly inspired by the cigar labels of The F. Garcia & Company Factory.
-The cigar factory, built in 1899 on the corner of Garcia Avenue and Arch Street, an area now within the boundaries of the park, was a primary employer for area residents.
+The cigar factory was built in 1899 on the corner of Garcia Avenue and Arch Street.
+It is in an area now within the boundaries of the park and was a primary employer for area residents.
 This section of town was known as Roberts City.

 Cigar Label courtesy of USF Special Collections inspired tile design

-The tile mural located on the restroom building in the center of the park celebrates the parks focus of waterfront activity while paying homage to Roberts City and the family run fishing industries such as Matassini Fish Company that caught Trout, Mullet, Pompano, Perch, Sheepshead, Grouper, Red Snapper and Blue Crab.
+The tile mural located on the restroom building in the center of the park celebrates the park's focus on waterfront activity while paying homage to Roberts City and the family-run fishing industries such as Matassini Fish Company that caught Trout, Mullet, Pompano, Perch, Sheepshead, Grouper, Red Snapper, and Blue Crab.
 The mermaid figure establishes a larger macrocosm in the mural as her symbolism doubles as a good luck charm of prosperity and protection traveling on all waters and granting safe passage.

 The inspiration for this mermaid comes from the African Goddess of the waters, Yemaya, who is often depicted as a mermaid.
 Yemaya is the “Mother whose children are the fish, the Mother of All.”
 Her realm is the top layer of the ocean, considered to be the womb of life.
 Without Yemaya, life on earth would not be possible.
 With her, there is hope.
 She is a spiritual mother to all who feel lost and lonely.
 Yemaya enjoys a good time and loves to dance.
 Her movements reflect the rhythm of the waves.

 White, ceramic medallions are inset on eleven of the surrounding benches.
-Historical references within the designs of the medallions include: The art of the cigar labels found within West Tampa and Roberts City, many of which were embossed and strikingly ornate using official seals, crests, coins, animals, flags and flourishes.
-Fortune Taylor, who tended orchards of oranges, guavas, and peaches on the eastern shore of the Hillsborough River in the late 1800s.
+Historical references within the designs of the medallions include The art of the cigar labels found within West Tampa and Roberts City, many of which were embossed and strikingly ornate using official seals, crests, coins, animals, flags, and flourishes.
+Fortune Taylor, tended orchards of oranges, guavas, and peaches on the eastern shore of the Hillsborough River in the late 1800s.
 The Fortune Taylor Bridge connected West Tampa with Tampa.
-References to Phillips Field, social clubs, café con leche and dominos can also be found.
+References to Phillips Field, social clubs, Café con Leche, and dominoes can also be found.

 The Countable and Uncountable Stories of Roberts City by Pep Rally, Inc and Edgar Sanchez Cumbas

 This artwork is located inside the River Center and is dense with meaning and references to and about Roberts City.
-Installed at 16' wide and 8' tall, the work is layered with stories shared from the collective memories of former residents and the artists’ own research, and the artwork references an abundance of people, places and things through imagery or are symbolically referenced.
+Installed at 16' wide and 8' tall, the work is layered with stories shared from the collective memories of former residents and the artists’ own research, and the artwork references an abundance of people, places, and things through imagery or is symbolically referenced.
 A few of the many individuals represented in this artwork include Fortune Taylor, Fernando Figueredo, Al Lopez, Clara Frye, and Mayor Julian B. Lane.
-Many places are referenced, including Phillips Field, Matassini Fish Market and the Hillsborough River.
-Highlights of other objects or things included are cigar labels, sports items, favorite foods, homes and bricks. www.peprallyinc.com www.edgarsanchezcumbas.com
+Many places are referenced, including Phillips Field, Matassini Fish Market, and the Hillsborough River.
+Highlights of other objects or things included are cigar labels, sports items, favorite foods, homes, and bricks. www.peprallyinc.com www.edgarsanchezcumbas.com